AviatrixSystems/terraform-aviatrix-aws-controller/README.md

 # Launch an Aviatrix Controller in AWS

 ## Description
 This Terraform module allows you to launch an Aviatrix Controller in AWS and create an access account.
+This module does not work from a Windows shell.

 ## Usage examples